Brivy/NotesForExams/Designing and Implementing Microsoft DevOps Solutions/Videos.md

 - Organize the repository with git-tags.
 - Plan for content recovery in all repository states.
 - Purge data from source control.

+## Preparing for AZ-400 - Design and implement build and release pipelines (3 of 5)

+TODO

+## Preparing for AZ-400 - Develop a security and compliance plan (4 of 5)

+The following timestamps have exam information on them:

+- `0:33-1:56`: Service connections store urls and credentials of external resources.
+You can determine which users/pipelines/projects can use them.
+Then you can use it by it's name in the YAML pipeline file.
+- `1:57-2:37`: If you need external resources, you probably use PAT (Personal Access Tokes).
+You can limit the permissions on them very granularly.
+- `2:38-4:48`: Secrets in pipelines can store secrets in **variable groups with secrets that no one can read back**.
+You can also limit the permissions on them very granularly.
+Secrets can also be stored in Azure Key Vault.
+You can use them in your variable group (used when used in multiple pipelines) or in the pipelines by using the `$(secretName)` syntax (used for one-offs).
+- `4:49-5:20`: Grant permissions to the service connection, for example for the key vault, you typically use the Get and List permissions.
+- `5:21-5:47`: Certificates/SSH keys can be stored in Secure files for your pipelines.
+You can also store them in key vault.
+- `5:48-8:17`: Prevent leakage of sensitive information by: not providing secrets in fork build, manually triggering fork build and use Microsoft-hosted agents for fork builds.
+- `8:18-9:31`: For source code security, you can use **git hooks** on the client, use **GitHub security features like dependabot/vulnerability scanning**, use pipeline scanning with **WhiteSource Bolt/Mend** or **Checkmarx** and use **SonarQube** for code quality.
+- `9:32-10:37`: Dependency scanning can be done in version control, in the build pipeline, or in the source code.
+- `10:38-11:20`: You can use **WhiteSource Bolt/Mend** to scan your dependencies in your build pipeline.
+And DependaBot to update your dependencies and it can creates PRs automatically.

+And the recap:

+- Implement and manage service connections.
+- Implement and manage personal access tokens (PATs).
+- Implement and manage secrets, keys and certificates.
+- Design a secrets storage and retrieval strategy.
+- Design and implement a strategy for managing sensitive files during deployment.
+- Design pipelines to prevent leakage of sensitive information.
+- Design a source code complicance strategy.
+- Automate dependencies scanning for security and compliance.
+- Automate analysis of licensing, vulnerabilities, and versioning of open-source components.

+## Preparing for AZ-400 - Implement an instrumentation strategy (5 of 5)

+The following timestamps have exam information on them:

+- `0:32-1:52`: APM's are Application Performance Monitoring tools.
+They can be installed on multiple levels, like on the agent or without an agent (and without code).
+Microservices can also be monitored with Prometheus or something in Kubernetes.
+Azure monitor can then be used to monitor the hardware and the application.
+- `1:53-3:24`: Where is this information going to go?
+You want to integrate it in your feedback loop, for example create alerts from them or create some dashboards.
+- `3:25-4:08`: They are generating a lot of data, so know about insuring the safety of the information.
+For example using storage accounts and locking them down.
+- `4:09-5:14`: Configure alerts and notifications for pipelines.
+You can use the `@mention` syntax to mention someone in a pipeline.
+But you can also create events based on the pipeline, for example, creating an alert for something through a logic app that puts it inside Microsoft Teams.
+- `5:15-6:51`: With Application Insights, we can have distributed tracing.
+We can see the whole flow of the application.
+We can also use it to monitor the performance of the application.
+If a language isn't supported, we can use OpenTelemetry/OpenCensus to send data to Application Insights.
+- `6:52-8:00`: For Application Insights, there are three instrumentation options to receive telemetry from your app: **Runtime** (we don't set it up, we only check a checkbox in Azure), **Build-time** (including the SDK in the application) and **Client-side** (including a javascript library).
+- `8:01-8:51`: When you have the data, you can inspect it with the performace indicators.
+It's Azure Monitor which is generated your metrics and logs (text based events).
+This information is often published to a Log Analytics workspace.
+- `8:52-9:59`: Which metrics do we want to use?
+Success vs Failure metrics (200 vs 400 requests), Timing metrics (how long did it take?), Throughput metrics (how many requests per second?), and Quality metrics (how many errors?).
+- `10:00-11:05`: Integrating the user analytics.
+What pages do a user check?
+What features do they use?
+This can all be tracked with Application Insights.
+- `11:06-12:45`: You can use basic **Kusto queries (KQL)** to query your data.
+Know the keywords for the exam.
+It can render charts and tables.

+And the recap:

+- Configure and integrate with monitoring tools.
+- Create feedback loop from platform monitoring tools.
+- Manage access control to the monitoring platform.
+- Configure alerts for pipeline events.
+- Inspect distributed tracing by using Application Insights.
+- Inspect application performance indicators.
+- Inspect infrastructure performance indicators.
+- Identify and monitor metrics for business value.
+- Integrate user analytics.
+- Interrogate logs using basic Kusto (KQL) queries.